VRConservation/myst-cv/6_water_forest.md

 license: CC-BY-4.0
 keywords: water, forest, open-science
 abstract: |
-  We introduce, the link between water and forests and focus on why beginning of the pipe is better than the outlet
+  We examine the link between water and forests and focus on why beginning of the pipe is better than the outlet
 kernelspec:
   name: python3
   display_name: Python 3